kwilkins/dnd/5e-reference-doc.md

 You can identify basic magic effects during a short rest (like a +1 attack bonus) per RAW, but you will need to get an item properly identified for more information about activation words, spells, and other special effects if they exist.

+### Tools
+I find tools slightly lacking use in 5e.
+They aren't very well defined in the PHB, it kind of just states that they exist.
+XGtE expands on the uses of tools which is a step in the right direction, but rather than defining what you can do with a certain toolset I like hearing from my players what they want to use tools for.
+Using tools might grant characters a skill check bonus, additional abilities or other ways to help the party; cartographer's tools can be used to help map areas, cook's utensils can be used to make meals or rations, and making good use of a forgery kit can always be of use.

 ## Adventuring

 ### Inspiration